Missouri judge says ban on gender-affirming health care for minors can take effect on Monday

 Some adults will also lose access to gender-affirming care.
 Medicaid no longer will cover treatments for adults, and the state will not provide those surgeries to prisoners.

 The ACLU of Missouri, Lambda Legal, and Bryan Cave Leighton Paisner last month sued to overturn the law on behalf of doctors, LGBTQ+ organizations, and three families of transgender minors, arguing that it is discriminatory.
 They asked that the law be temporarily blocked as the court challenge against it plays out.
+The next hearing in the case is scheduled for Sept.
+22.

-Ohmer wrote that the plaintiffs’ arguments were “unpersuasive and not likely to succeed.”
+But Ohmer wrote that the plaintiffs’ arguments were “unpersuasive and not likely to succeed.”

 “The science and medical evidence is conflicting and unclear.
 Accordingly, the evidence raises more questions than answers,” Ohmer wrote in his ruling.
 “As a result, it has not clearly been shown with sufficient possibility of success on the merits to justify the grant of a preliminary injunction.”